vmarchesin/turn-down-for-what/README.md

 > ```

 * `options`: The second argument is an object that can configure some parameters:
   * `noDelay [default: false]`: By default the animation creates a random delay for the intro, making it look that each node is joining the party one at a time.
 If you are animating a single node, or you just want to have them all jump at the same time, pass `true` to disable the delay and avoid weird behaviours.

     > Example
     > ```js
     > // Everything will start the animation at the same time
     > turnDownForWhat(['*'], { noDelay: true });
     > ```

+  * `jitterAmount [default: 10]`: A modifier for the amount of jitter the animation will receive during the intro.
+Increase to be more "shaky", and decrease for a more "stable" animation.

+    <small>Values below 4 behave poorly, with little to no jitter.</small>

   * `numKeyframes [default: 10]`: By default 10 random keyframes are generated.
 You can define how many you want with this property.